-After spending four perfect days in the French capital, I ventured on a few day trips from Paris, and that was the best decision I took.
+After spending four perfect days in Paris, we decided to go on a few day trips from Paris, and that was the best decision we made.

 Ready to learn about the best day trips from Paris?
 Read on!